Back to Top

 Battery performance deteriorates over time whether the battery is used or not.
 This is known as "calendar fade".
-Performance allso deteriorates with usage and this is known as "cycle fade"
+Performance also deteriorates with usage and this is known as "cycle fade"

-Battery Calendar Life is the elapsed time before a battery becomes unusable whether it is in active use or inactive.
+- Battery Calendar Life is the elapsed time before a battery becomes unusable whether it is in active use or inactive.
 There are two key factors influencing calendar life, namely temperature and time, and empirical evidence shows that these effects can be represented by two relatively simple mathematical dependencies.
-The Arrhenius Law (see below) describes how the speed of chemical reactions increases with temperature, in this case the rate that the slow deterioration of the active chemicals increases.
-Similarly the t1/2 (or √t ) relationship represents how the battery internal resistance increases with time t.
+A rule of thumb derived from the Arrhenius Law describes how the rate at which a chemical reaction proceeds, doubles for every 10 degrees rise in temperature, in this case it applies to the rate at which the slow deterioration of the active chemicals increases.
+Similarly the t1/2 (or √t ) relationship represents how the battery internal resistance also increases with time t.
 The graph below illustrates these effects.

 Lifetimes of 500 to 1200 cycles are typical.
 The actual ageing process results in a gradual reduction in capacity over time.
 When a cell reaches its specified lifetime it does not stop working suddenly.
 The ageing process continues at the same rate as before so that a cell whose capacity had fallen to 80% after 1000 cycles will probably continue working to perhaps 2000 cycles when its effective capacity will have fallen to 60% of its original capacity.
 There is therefore no need to fear a sudden death when a cell reaches the end of its specified life.
 See also Performance Characteristics.

 An alternative measure of cycle life is based on the internal resistance of the cell.
 In this case the cycle life is defined as the number of cycles the battery can perform before its internal resistance increases by an agreed amount., usually 1.3 times or double its initial value when new.